Qiskit/qiskit-addon-aqc-tensor/docs/index.rst

 #######################

-This addon enables a Qiskit user to perform approximate quantum compilation by using tensor networks, a technique that was introduced in `arXiv:2301.08609 <https://arxiv.org/abs/2301.08609>`__.
+This addon lets a Qiskit user perform approximate quantum compilation by using tensor networks, a technique that was introduced in `arXiv:2301.08609 <https://arxiv.org/abs/2301.08609>`__.

 Specifically, with this package you can compile the *initial portion* of a circuit into a nearly equivalent approximation of that circuit, but with fewer layers.